-The ESPP will terminate on the tenth anniversary of the date on which it was approved by our board of directors and stockholders and may be terminated or amended by our board of directors at any time prior to that date.
+The ESPP may be terminated or amended by our board of directors at any time.
 Amendments that increase the number of shares of our common stock authorized under the ESPP and certain other amendments require the approval of our stockholders.